 You can also use the spanning-tree bpduguard enable interface configuration command to enable BPDU guard on any port without also enabling the Port Fast feature.
 When the port receives a BPDU, it is put in the error-disabled state.

 You can enable the BPDU guard feature if your switch is running PVST+, rapid PVST+, or MSTP.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.

 Beginning in privileged EXEC mode, follow these steps to globally enable the BPDU guard feature.
 This procedure is optional.